 In short, yes.
 Photoshop is free, but only for a week with the Adobe Photoshop free trial.
 After the trial expires, you can keep using Photoshop if you pay the subscription fee.
 Photoshop costs $9.99/mo; you get it bundled with Adobe Photoshop Lightroom, several other Adobe apps, and 20GB—1TB of cloud storage.

 What exactly is involved with the Adobe Photoshop free trial?
-For a full week, you get access to the whole app, including all of its latest features and upgrades for the week.
-This way, you get a first-hand experience of what the subscription looks like.
+You get access to the whole app for a full week, including all of its latest features and upgrades.
+This way, you get a first-hand experience of the subscription.
 It helps you determine whether it’s the perfect photo editor for your needs.

 What To Pay Attention To